mapbox/batfish/docs/configuration.md

 Any [valid Webpack Condition](https://webpack.js.org/configuration/module/#condition) will work here.

 You'll need to use this if, for example, you use a library that includes ES2015 but is not compiled for publication (e.g. any of the [promise-fun](https://github.com/sindresorhus/promise-fun) modules).

-### externalStylesheets

-`Array<string>` - Optional.

-An array of URLs to external stylesheets that you want to include in your site.
-These stylesheets need to be publicly available at the designated URL so Batfish can download them and work them into the CSS optimizations.

-### autoprefixerBrowsers

-`Array<string>` - Optional.
-Default: `['last 4 versions', 'not ie < 10']`

-All of the CSS you load via Webpack is run through [Autoprefixer].
-Use a [Browserslist](https://github.com/ai/browserslist) value to specify which browsers you need to support with vendor prefixes.

 ### postcssPlugins